-Involving and engaging parents and families as partners in their children's education are cornerstones of the Every Student Succeeds Act (ESSA).
+Parent and family engagement (PFE) can substantially impact student success and academic achievement when implemented with highly impactful plans tied to comprehensive school improvement efforts.
+Building capacity and engaging parents and families as partners in their children's education are cornerstones of the Every Student Succeeds Act (ESSA).
 When parents are provided opportunities to be engaged partners at home and school, children benefit and are more likely to experience success.

 The information in this section has been modified and abbreviated from the Elementary and Secondary Education Act of 1965 [As Amended Through P.L.
 115-224, Enacted July 31, 2018], specifically, 1116(a-h) Parent Family and Engagement (PFE) Policy and the Parents Right-To-Know 1112(e)(1-4).
-The School-Parent Compact is part of the PFE Policy.
+The PFE policy includes intentional efforts by the schools to "build capacity for involvement," ensuring the effective engagement of parents and family members- resulting in a partnership among the school, parents, and the community to improve student academic achievement.
+This section also includes convening an annual Title I meeting, and the School-Parent Compact as part of the PFE Policy.
 Public School Units (PSUs) should refer to the entire regulation for comprehensive guidance and additional information.